jp0123/sensor/README.md

 # Sensor Dashboard

 A dashboard that displays an overview of sensor information.
-Specifically, temperature average, median, and mode are rendered.
+Specifically, the temperature average, median, and mode are rendered.

 The sensors collect temperature data from fridges in supermarkets.